gaus-fleet-lab/developer-documentation/docs/getting-started.md

 ## Getting Started

-You need to get invitation mail from GAUS with user credentials.
+You need to get an invitation email from GAUS with user credentials.
-(If missing, [send mail](mailto:gaus@sonymobile.com) for support)
+(If missing, [contact us](mailto:gaus@sonymobile.com) for support)

 ### Create product